AdobeDocs/commerce-php/src/pages/developer/components/declarative-schema/index.md

 ---
-group: php-developer-guide
-title: Declarative Schema Overview
+title: Declarative Schema | Commerce PHP Extensions
+description: Simplify the installation and upgrade process for Adobe Commerce and Magento Open Source by using declarative schema.
 ---

+# Declarative schema

 Declarative schema aims to simplify the Adobe Commerce and Magento Open Source installation and upgrade processes.
-Previously, developers had to write database scripts in PHP for each new version of Magento.
+Previously, developers had to write database scripts in PHP for each new version of Adobe Commerce and Magento Open Source.
 Various scripts were required for

 *  Installing and upgrading the database schema
 *  Installing and upgrading data